 An assault is simply a threat to do physical harm to someone.
-The crime of assault is a misdemeanor, but it can be upgraded to a felony charge depending upon how the threat is made.
-For example, if you point a firearm at someone’s head, that crime is a felony known as ‘aggravated assault with a firearm’.
-If you hold a knife to someone’s throat, it’s a felony ‘aggravated assault with a deadly weapon’.
+Assault is a misdemeanor, but it can be upgraded to a felony charge depending upon how the threat is made.
+For example, if you threaten to kill someone verbally, it’s a misdemeanor.
+But, if you point a firearm at someone’s head and repeat that same verbal threat–this becomes an ‘aggravated assault with a firearm’.
+If you threaten someone’s life while holding a knife, that’s an ‘aggravated assault with a deadly weapon’.

 On rare occasion, a police officer may actually “undercharge” a citizen.
 Meaning, that citizen may deserve a more serious crime, but for whatever reason, the officer simply arrests on a lower crime.
 But these situations are short lived, as some eager prosecutor will gleefully point out to his boss how he caught the officer’s mistake and, as any ‘tough on crime’ prosecutor would do, he filed more serious charges.
 A misdemeanor assault may be upgraded to a felony charge when a deadly weapon is used as part of the threat.
 A common example of this would be an Aggravated Assault with a Firearm, in which the firearm is pointed at someone in a threatening manner.
 So, firearms make for an easy charging decision, but there are many other items out there that prosecutors believe are just as deadly as firearms, and thus just about any misdemeanor assault may be upgraded to felony aggravated assault with a deadly weapon.
 A real life example of how this works can be found in the case of J.P. v.
 State, 2013 LEXIS 10095 (Fla.
 3d DCA 2013).